STATE EARNED INCOME TAX CREDIT

 The EITC Helps Millions of Workers Each Year, but Working Parents Benefit the Most

-In 2020, over 25 million workers and families received over $60 billion in federal EITC benefits.5 Most recipients of the federal and state EITCs are parents with children.
-Because many low-income families are headed by working single mothers, and women of color in particular, the EITC is expected to improve outcomes for these families more than for other families.6
+In 2021, 25 million workers and families received about $60 billion in federal EITC benefits.5 Most recipients of the federal and state EITCs are parents with children.
+Because many families with low incomes are headed by working single mothers, and women of color, the EITC is expected to improve outcomes for these families more than for other families.6

-Although a small credit is available to working individuals without dependents and to noncustodial parents, it is harder to qualify for the EITC as an adult without custodial children because income limits are set much lower.
-As a result, 97% of benefits go to families with children in the home, including many single-parent families.7 However, the American Rescue Plan Act of 2021 temporarily tripled the maximum credit amount for workers without children in the home, including noncustodial parents, and this change is expected to benefit 17 million workers.8
+A small credit is available to working individuals without dependents and to noncustodial parents, however it is harder to qualify for the EITC as an adult without custodial children because income limits are set much lower.
+As a result, 97% of benefits go to families with children in the home, including many single-parent families.7 Although the American Rescue Plan Act of 2021 (ARPA) temporarily tripled the maximum credit amount for workers without children in the home, including noncustodial parents, the change was not extended for tax year 2022 and income limits remain low.8

 The EITC Lifts Millions of Families Out of Poverty